27th October 2019. E Up 5 U 7 L 1 Countries pp. 64 – 65

 I have been to Thailand but I haven’t been to China

-Student talking time – in small groups, ask, “Where have you been ?”
+In small groups, ask, “Where have you been ?”

 Then ask, “Have you been to Ha Noi or Hue or Phan Thiet ?”